A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Numerical results

 and where the derivatives are:

-This corresponds to the exact solution constructed by the stream function $\bpsi(x, y)$:
+This corresponds to the exact solution of the mixed variational form constructed by the stream function $\psi(x, y)$, and with the choice of pressure $\pi = 0$:

+Also note that this corresponds to the exact solution of the static PDE with $(\bu, \bw, \bz)$ with $\bu$ as above, and $\bw = \bz = 0$.
+We note that the approximation to this example uses non-trivial boundary terms in $a_{\lambda}$ in \eqref{semidiscrete}, thus implicitly making use of the FSI coupling relations \eqref{eq:bc1}--\eqref{eq:bc4} of the static PDE \eqref{resolvent}, with $(\bu, \bw, \bz) \in D(\mathcal{A})$.
+These latter properties use the vanishing of the higher derivatives of $A(x)$ and $B(y)$ in corresponding regions of the interface $\Gamma_s$.

-We use a basic FEM for discretization of the linearized mixed variational form with $\mathbb{P}_2$/$\mathbb{P}_1$ Taylor-Hood elements: the spaces $\bV_h$ and $\bW_h$ are the linear spaces of piecewise quadratic basis functions defined on triangular elements, and $\Pi_h$ the linear span of piecewise linear basis functions defined over the same triangular elements.
+We use a basic FEM for discretization of the linearized mixed variational form with $\mathbb{P}_2$/$\mathbb{P}_1$ Taylor--Hood elements: the spaces $\bSigma_h$ and $\bW_h$ are the linear spaces of piecewise quadratic basis functions defined on triangular elements, and $\Pi_h$ the linear span of piecewise linear basis functions defined over the same triangular elements.
+For this test, we choose $\lambda = 1$.
+We have in Table~\ref{tab:finite-element-error} the errors in the fluid and solid variables for each mesh refinement.
+(See Figure~\ref{fig:mesh1} for mesh configuration.)

 In Figure~\ref{fig:mesh4} and Figure~\ref{fig:mesh5}, we can see that already by the 1st (coarsest) mesh resolution we have the pointwise error within $10^{-10}$, and within $10^{-11}$ by the 4th mesh.